 Start your business plan with an executive summary that provides an overview of your goals, strategies, and plan for action.
 A summary can range from a few paragraphs to a full page, so draft it up first either by hand or in word processing software to perfect the grammar and spelling of your summary.
 Some specific topics might include your business’s identity or mission, a summary of your objectives, a brief introduction into your market and viability, and any pertinent financial details.
 Hook your readers with your summary so they become invested in the rest of your plan, and arm them with only the most important facts so they have direction as they move through your plan.

 Now that you’ve detailed your overview summary and mission, provide your readers with some specifics.
 This section entails details like company name, location, leaders and management team, employee organization structure, a brief on products or services, and target market, to name a few key points.
 Naturally, you can be flexible with what topics go in which sections as you cater this business plan template to suit your needs.
-That being said, aim for this section to be straightforward details that paint a clear picture of your business.
+That being said, aim for this section to be straightforward with details that paint a clear picture of your business.

 After briefing your readers on your company, take an opportunity to show off the goods your company has to offer!
 What are your products or services, and what makes them great?
 What are your price points, how are they structured, and how do they vary?
 Hit on topics like production, sourcing, overhead, and timelines.
 Really sell it to your readers!
 Explore Adobe Spark Post as a tool to create graphics or edit photos of your goods or services that you can feature in your business plan template.